BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Appendix Overview

 \section{Appendix Overview}

-The appendix is organized as follows: \begin{itemize} \item \Cref{sec:thorough_decomposition} expands on the factorization scheme, as well as on the parameter and FLOP counts of layers before and after low-rank factorization.
-It includes clarification for fully connected, ungrouped convolutional, and grouped convolutional layers and motivates the constraint of using a shared per-group rank for the latter. \item \Cref{sec:appendix_uwm} details the construction of uncentered whitening matrices via eigendecomposition, discusses numerical choices and fallbacks, and describes the incremental estimation of second moments and other details. \item \Cref{sec:rank_allocator_appendix} discusses the specifics of our rank allocator: it specifies the cost model, and presents the previously mentioned Lagrangian relaxation, together with complexity analysis and experimental results on its behavior. \item \Cref{sec:nn_distortion_bounds} states and proves the formal counterpart of \Cref{theorem:nn_bounds_theorem_simple} (discussed in the main text), including simplified forms for special cases. \item \Cref{sec:experimental_details} documents the experimental details of our main experiments, including datasets, models, preprocessing, compression protocol, and other important details. \item \Cref{sec:additional_experiments} includes additional experiments that answer secondary questions, including reports on calibration dataset size ablations, robustness under distribution shift (on CIFAR-10-C), practical speedups, and additional accuracy-complexity curves that did not appear in the main text due to space constraints. \item \Cref{sec:runtime_impl} describes the end-to-end practical implementation of BALF at a high level and provides timing and peak memory measurements of its different parts. \item \Cref{sec:post_hoc_info_geometry} provides a brief analysis of BALF through the lens of information geometry, following the work of \citet{shumaylov2025informationgeometryiterativeoptimization}. \item \Cref{sec:appendix_proofs} collects complete proofs for results deferred from the main text, namely \Cref{theorem:general_activation_aware_distortion,theorem:optimality} and auxiliary lemmas. \item \Cref{sec:llm_usage} discloses the role of LLMs in this work. \end{itemize}
+This appendix is organized as follows: \begin{itemize} \item \Cref{sec:thorough_decomposition} expands on the factorization scheme and provides parameter and FLOP counts for layers before and after low-rank factorization.
+It includes results for fully connected, ungrouped convolutional, and grouped convolutional layers, and motivates the use of a shared per-group rank for the latter. \item \Cref{sec:appendix_uwm} details the construction of uncentered whitening matrices via eigendecomposition, discusses numerical choices and fallbacks, and describes the incremental estimation of second moments and other details. \item \Cref{sec:rank_allocator_appendix} discusses the specifics of our rank allocator: it specifies the cost model, and presents the previously mentioned Lagrangian relaxation, together with complexity analysis and experimental results on its behavior. \item \Cref{sec:nn_distortion_bounds} states and proves the formal counterpart of \cref{prop:nn_bounds_prop_simple} (discussed in the main text), including simplified forms for special cases. \item \Cref{sec:experimental_details} documents the experimental details of our main experiments, including datasets, models, preprocessing, compression protocols, and other important details. \item \Cref{sec:additional_experiments} includes additional experiments that answer secondary questions, including reports on calibration dataset size ablations, robustness under distribution shift, and practical speedups. \item \Cref{sec:runtime_impl} describes the end-to-end practical implementation of BALF at a high level and provides timing and peak memory measurements of its different parts. \item \Cref{sec:post_hoc_info_geometry} provides a brief analysis of BALF through the lens of \citet{shumaylov2025informationgeometryiterativeoptimization}. \item \Cref{sec:appendix_proofs} collects complete proofs for results deferred from the main text, namely \cref{prop:general_activation_aware_distortion,prop:optimality} and auxiliary lemmas. \end{itemize}